-The deeds to my house are lost.
-The solicitors who conducted the conveyancing in Pwllheli 5 years ago have long since closed.
+The deeds to our home are lost.
+The solicitors who did the conveyancing in Pwllheli 4 years ago no longer exist.
 Will I be able to sell the house?

 Nowadays there are copies made of almost everything, and your lawyer should be aware exactly where to look for all the suitable paperwork so you may buy or sell your property without a hitch.
 Where duplicates are not available, your conveyancer may be able to put in place insurance or indemnities protecting you against future claims on your property.